 - Maltase.
 Maltase is produced by the small intestine and aids in the breakdown of sugar (maltose and glucose), sugars your body uses for energy.

 - Lactase.
-This enzyme breaks down sugar found in milk (lactose).
+This enzyme breaks down the sugar found in milk (lactose).

 - Lipase.
 Lipase is produced in the pancreas and aids in the breakdown of fats.

 - Protease.
-This is an important enzyme produced in your stomach and pancreas and is essential for breaking down proteins.
-Remember, gluten is a protein found in wheat, barley and rye.
+Protease enzymes are produced in your stomach and pancreas and are essential for breaking down proteins.
+Remember, gluten is a protein found in wheat, barley, and rye.
 There are several types of protease, including pepsin, which is secreted by the stomach, and trypsin, which is secreted by the pancreas.

 - Sucrase.
 This enzyme is found along the intestinal villi (the villi are the hair-like follicles that surround the small intestine and are typically damaged/flattened in people with celiac disease).
 Sucrase is used to break down sucrose into simple sugars (fructose and glucose), making them more easily absorbed by the body.

-Some digestive disorders, for example, even inhibit the body’s ability to naturally produce these enzymes.
-For example, a person with a lactose intolerance doesn’t produce enough lactase.
-This person isn’t able to digest or absorb dairy products and often experiences annoying stomach issues.
+Unfortunately, some digestive disorders inhibit the body’s ability to produce these enzymes naturally.
+For example, a person with lactose intolerance doesn’t produce enough lactase to digest dairy products.

-There are many foods that contain digestive enzymes that can aid in digestion without any pill supplementation.
+There are many foods that contain digestive enzymes, which can aid in digestion without any pill supplementation.
 These foods include but are not limited to the following:

 - Apricots